SIEM is now a $2 Billion industry, but only 21.9% of those companies are getting value from their SIEM, according to a recent survey.

 The context that Varonis brings to SIEM can be the difference between a snipe hunt or preventing a major data security breach.

 And that’s where Varonis comes in.
-Varonis provides additional context to the data that a SIEM collects: making it easier to get more value out of a SIEM by building in-depth context, insight, and threat intelligence into security investigations and defenses.
+Varonis provides additional context to the data that a SIEM collects: making it easier to get more value out of a SIEM by building in-depth context, insight, and adding threat intelligence into security investigations and defenses.

-Varonis captures file event data from various data stores – on-premise and in the cloud – to give the who, what, when, and where of each file accessed on the network.
+Varonis captures file event data from various data stores – on-premises and in the cloud – to give the who, what, when, and where of each file accessed on the network.
 With Varonis Edge monitoring, Varonis will also collect DNS, VPN, and web proxy activity.
-You’ll be able to correlate the network activity with the data store activity in order to paint a complete picture of an attack from infiltration through file access to exfiltration.
+You’ll be able to correlate the network activity with the data store activity to paint a complete picture of an attack from infiltration through file access to exfiltration.

 Varonis integrates with SIEM applications to give security analytics with deep data context so that organizations can be confident in their data security strategy.
+Benefits include:

 - Out of the box analytics